tyarchy/Mr.Gregory-Portfolio/README.md

 ## Usage and Applications
-### This website is merely a glimpse into the force of nature that Mr. Gregory can be. nothing
+### This website is merely a glimpse into the force of nature that Mr. Gregory is.

 <p>&nbsp;</p>